CLOSE X

 Cheesemonger, Grassmarket, Edinburgh

-Even if you’re not interested in the malts you may want to stop by to be infused with its history: Robert Burns and William Wordsworth used to frequent this Grassmarket pub, as did a couple of infamous Scot murderers who found their prey here, later providing them for dissection at the local university.
-It’s also probably the only place you’ll ever visit that had a bomb dropped on it by a German Zeppelin in WWI.
+Even if you’re not interested in the malts you may want to stop by to be infused with its history.
+Robert Burns and William Wordsworth used to frequent this Grassmarket pub.
+A couple of infamous Scot murderers also found their prey here, later providing them for dissection at the local university.
+And it’s probably the only place you’ll ever visit that was bombed by a German Zeppelin in WWI.

 A Delicious Meal